 School and Group Visits

-Groups are especially welcome here at Studfold.
+Groups are welcome to visit Studfold on weekdays during term time.
 We take pride in sharing the Nidderdale experience with a wide range of educational groups, because it's such a special place to explore, discover and learn.
 Studfold is a VAQAS quality assured visitor attraction, has senior staff who are qualified teachers and holds a CEVAS qualification.

 Learning and development